Detection and Tracking of Multiple Mice Using Part Proposal Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} neuroscience research, mouse models are valuable tools to understand the pathology and development of neurological conditions such as Alzheimer’s and Parkinson's diseases~\cite{tecott2004neurobehavioral,brunner2002need, houle2010phenomics,askenasy2001approaching,vogel2013neuron, lewejohann2009behavioral,kalueff2016neurobiology}.
+\IEEEPARstart{I}{n} neuroscience research, animal models are valuable tools to understand the pathology and development of neurological conditions such as Alzheimer’s and Parkinson's diseases~\cite{liu2017modeling,vogel2013neuron, kalueff2016neurobiology}.
+Visual tracking of animals \cite{wang2019robust,villacorta2013neural,araujo2014self} is an essential task for many applications and has been successfully used in mice behavior analysis \cite{de2012computerized}.
+Scientific experiments in laboratories with mice need long-term observations by researchers and other parties.
 However, manually annotating long video recordings is a time-consuming task.
-Furthermore, manual documentation suffers from a number of limitations such as highly subjective and scarce replicability.
-Hence, there is an increasing interest in the development of systems for automated analysis of rodents’ behaviour from videos\cite{jhuang2010automated,jiang2018context,burgos2012social}.
+Furthermore, manual documentation suffers from a number of limitations such as being highly subjective and having scarce replicability.
+Hence, there is an increasing interest in the development of systems for automated analysis of mice social behaviour from videos\cite{jhuang2010automated,jiang2018context,burgos2012social}.